 But little of authentic history for more than eighty years back is known.
 It was about that time that the United States government established the first light house station on one of the group (of islands off Fishers Landing) that soon afterward was managed by Bill Johnston, the leader of the band of rough and ready frontiersmen that burned the steamer Robert Peel in 1838.

 Johnston had been in charge of the lighthouse but a short time when a family of runaway slaves, from some of the southern states, arrived at the place now known as Fishers Landing, and begged of him to ferry them to Canada, but owning to his former misconduct Johnston would not take the chances of crossing the boundary line, and landed them on (racist term) Island, as it was known for many years afterward, and is now the site of Mr. Wittmann’s elegant summer home.

-Eugene Robinson, a New York broker, “just made a big strike in mining stocks, and is celebrating the event” according to the Daily Times in January of 1880.
-In addition to Isle of Pines, Robinson also owned the steam yacht named “Needle Gun.”
+Eugene Robinson, a New York broker, “just made a big strike in mining stocks, and is celebrating the event,” according to the Daily Times in January of 1880.
+In addition to Isle of Pines, Robinson owned the steam yacht “Needle Gun.”

-At some within the next several years, the property transferred to John Cooper and family of New York.
-By 1912, it was owned to Oscar Barnes who sold it to Joseph J. Wittman (also spelled Wittmann), who continued to own it for several decades.
+Sometime within the next several years, the property transferred to John Cooper and the family of New York.
+By 1912, it was owned by Oscar Barnes, who sold it to Joseph J. Wittman (also spelled Wittmann), who continued to own it for several decades.

 According to the Daily Times–